zacjones93/digital-garden-jekyll-template/_notes/How to make every bet count.md

 image: ./dall-e-2022-10-24-18-40-34-stacks-of-poker-chips-arranged-on-a-table-digital-art.png
 ---

+Talk given by [[John Cutler]] on how to make every bet count.
+You can find source material here: https://miro.com/app/board/uXjVPSwP-Po=/

 ## Summary

 In any project, we want to move the needle forward for the product that we are building and ultimately the business.
 The temptation of early career product managers is to plan projects that tick every box and "get everything done."